pwnxpl0it/pwnxpl0it.github.io/_posts/2024-4-23-Creative Tryhackme machine.markdown

 ```

-Then I did some researching and found out that I can access the website If I add it to `/etc/hosts`
+I tried to access the server through port 80, visting the IP will redirect to `http://creative.thm/` We can access the website If we add it to `/etc/hosts`

 so I opened my one and only loved editor, VIM 💓